Skip to content

 Abbreviate by first sounds of words and/or syllables

-A good keyword shall be easily memorable, and also not a word itself.
+A good keyword should be easy to remember and should not be a word itself.
 We try to achieve this by taking the first letters of the website's name (if it contains multiple words) or syllables.
 For example: